This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Industry standard markups are between 6 - 15x the production price (e.g. one jewelry brand I wont name, who sells simple vermeil chains for $450 that we could source for around $25 🤯) , and while we would dearly love to be making that sort of margin so we could invest back into the business, we have chosen to sacrifice profits for ethics and affordability.

-Our pieces are marked up between 2 - 3.5x the production costs because those costs are high, but we want to be affordable and fairly priced compared to the rest of the market.
+Our pieces are marked up between 1 - 2.5x the production costs because those costs are high, but we want to be affordable and fairly priced compared to the rest of the market.
 I.e. we don't pass that cost on to you: we incur the cost ourselves and take a hit on our profitability.

 I wanted to take some time today to go through exactly what makes our pieces so special, and why they cost us so much to produce:

-Solid Gold Costs
+Solid Gold Material Cost

 Solid gold is expensive, and it historically only becomes more expensive each year.
 When I first went to jewelry school, my teacher told me she remembered when gold was $400 per oz. - it's now $1,800 per oz.
-(NOTE: it was $1800 when I wrote this in 2021.
-As of 2024 it's now at $2,800!!!)
+(NOTE: I originally wrote this in 2021.
+As of October 2025 it is now at $4,046 per oz).

 When jewelers buy gold, we don't get it at the 'spot price' - that's the price that you see when you google the price of gold as a commodity.
 We have to go and physically purchase it from a vendor that needs to make a profit.
 Buying recycled gold also costs a lot more than buying fresh gold, so that also factors into our costs.